 - Sub Par camera performance

-Though the hardware on the device is promising and may be a software update may fix the over exposure issue in the images but till then the camera performance is underwhelming.
-Overall the UI and experience is good and you may love the new Zen UI more than anything else.
-I am fairly impressed with the new Zen UI and look forward for next updates and features.
+Although the hardware on the device is promising, it requires a software update to fix the overexposure issue in the images.
+But till then the camera performance is underwhelming.
+Overall, the UI and experience are enjoyable and most of all, you may love the new Zen UI.
+I am fairly impressed with the new Zen UI, and look forward to the next updates and features.

 Rating and Summary